ccme/ccmed/README.md

 * Email address creation (multi-user).
   * can register and create an email identity and make a private key.
   * easy registration with ccme.com for forwarding a ccme handle to a local mail store.
-  * can mark address to be publically shared via ldap.
+  * can mark address to be publicly shared via LDAP.
   * can register server with ccme.com to be discoverable in other directories.
 * Contact management
   * A local store (with public key discovery and cache)